01 January - 31 December

 +32 81 25 43 07 - heritagecentre@sndden.org

-The church of Saint Julie is located in the convent of the Sisters of Notre-Dame de Namur.
+The church of Saint Julie is located in the convent of the Sisters of Our Lady in Namur.
 This church was destroyed during the bombardments of 1940 and 1944.
 It was rebuilt in a modernised Romanesque style.
-It receives the visit of those who seek a moment of prayer and rest before the shrine of Saint Julie Billiart, founder of the Sisters of Notre-Dame de Namur.
+It receives the visit of those who seek a moment of prayer and rest before the shrine of Saint Julie Billiart, founder of the Sisters of Our Lady in Namur.

 Located in the church, the Heritage Centre of this sister congregation also offers a space for reflection and conversation about the life and spirituality of Julie.